justxdv/socialbee-frontend/README.md

 # Social Bee Frontend
 ## Developed by Digvijay Sethi (digvijaysethi1@gmail.com), Samriddhi Puranik (samriddhi.18puranik@gmail.com), and Ritik Chourey (ritikchoureyd90@gmail.com)
+### Visit the website and experience it yoursel - https://socialbee-drs.vercel.app

 This is the frontend for Social Bee, a full-stack social media website.
 The frontend is built with ReactJS and Material UI.